ono-midori/ono-midori.github.io/techs/libevent.md

 #define EVUTIL_CLOSESOCKET(s) evutil_closesocket(s)
 ```

 This function closes a socket.
-On Unix, it’s an alias for `close()`.
+On Unix, it's an alias for `close()`.

 ```c++
 #define EVUTIL_SOCKET_ERROR()